mfinelli/recueil/DESIGN.md

   If a future phase's `complete`/`fail` endpoint adds a dedicated completion timestamp, this is a one-line filter change, not a design change.

-### Bookmark-list mirror (extension as a browsable list)
+### Bookmark-list mirror (backend → D1 → the browser's own native bookmarks)

-- Separately from the queue, the extension can act as a lightweight bookmark list of everything already archived — similar to a browser's native bookmarks
+- Separately from the queue, the extension syncs everything already archived into the browser's own native bookmarks — not a custom in-popup list.
+See §3j for why that changed from the original custom-UI plan and how the extension side actually works; this section covers the backend → D1 half only, which didn't change.
-  UI: just title + URL, no thumbnails.
 - This is a **one-way, backend → D1 push** — the mirror-image of the credential mirror (backend → D1, rather than D1 → backend), keeping the same principle: the extension only ever needs to talk to the Worker/D1, never the backend.